YaelErlanger/MyFirstWebApiSite1/README.md

-the project maps the objects using package AutoMapper. we used configuration files for savig sensitive and unconstant data. we keeped on logging. the Logger send  an email if exception or error accures we also created middlewares for Handling errors and Raiting.
+the project maps the objects using package AutoMapper. we used configuration files for savig sensitive and unconstant data. we keeped on logging. the Logger send  an email if exception or error accures we also created middlewares for Handling errors and for Raiting.